Oval Office Swedish ivy: Reactions

 Architect Tyler Survant described the plant as one of the objects that had "earned the status of fixtures" in the Oval Office through reuse across administrations, alongside the Resolute desk and Oval Office grandfather clock.
-It has been variously described as America's "most famous houseplant" and "the world's most powerful plant".
+It has been variously described as America's "most famous houseplant" and "one of the most powerful plants on the globe".
 A 1984 Time magazine article about the plant speculatively wrote that, "No other [plant] in history has been more photographed".

 Dale Haney described the plant as "amazing", emphasizing its resilience and ability to resist pests.
 In 2022, essayist Jamie Kirkpatrick wrote on the Oval Office Swedish ivy after anonymously being gifted a propagation, writing "Swedish ivy, like its more traditional ivy cousins, represents many things, among them eternity, fidelity, commitment, and loyalty.
-I'd like to think that all the men and women who are gathering in the Oval Office during these difficult days can breathe in some of those very same qualities and put them to work for the common good".
+I'd like to think that all the men and women who are gathering in the Oval Office during these difficult days can breathe in some of those very same qualities and put them to work for the common good."